GoogleChrome/developer.chrome.com/site/en/blog/no-spooky-cookies/index.md

   - privacy
 ---

-Cookies are always best when they are fresh, so what are the latest recipes to ensure you can still enjoy spooky season without any spooky, stale cookies?
+Cookies are best fresh, so what are the latest recipes to ensure you can still enjoy spooky season without any stale cookies?

 We are on the path towards phasing out third-party cookies across the web platform.
 That's a major milestone in tackling cross-site tracking, but it's